FlipWebApps/GameFramework/Readme - Game Framework Free.txt

 	1. If you have an older version installed:
 		1.1.
 Make a backup of your project
 		1.2.
-Delete the old /FlipWebApps folder to cater for possible.
+Delete the old /FlipWebApps folder to cater for possible conflicts.
 	2. Select "Edit->Project Settings->Script Execution Order…".
 	3. Drag the following scripts across and give them the specified priority:
 		- FlipWebApps/GameFramework/Scripts/UI/Dialogs/Components/DialogInstance.cs (priority -100)